h4ppyr0gu3/idedit/README.md

 # idedit

+## I worked on this project before i realized how capable ffmpeg was

+### ffmpeg command
+My current ffmpeg command to do this is:
+`ffmpeg -i in.mp3 -i in.jpg -map 0:a -map 1:0  -id3v2_version 4 -metadata title='title' -metadata artist='artist' -metadata album='album' -metadata date='date' -metadata genre='genre' out.mp3`

 This is a simple webserver with one route as a wrapper around id3tag shard It uses kemal for routing